Updated: Feb 8

 What to order: Hangry Handroll Set, Nori Poppers, Rock Shrimp Tempura

-Known to be one of the best restaurants in Dallas and for its speakeasy Akai, Musume is a newer but just as fabulous place.
-Their 24 Carat roll with gold flakes draws in the biggest foodies around town and sake lovers can rejoice because they have the biggest selection of sake in North America.
-The atmosphere is such a vibe and if you’re looking to keep the party going, ask your waiter about Akai and they will put you in the list for the night where the best cocktails are waiting for you.
+Known to be one of the best restaurants in Dallas and for its speakeasy Akai, Musume is every bit as fabulous.
+Their 24-Carat roll with gold flakes draws in the biggest foodies around town, and sake lovers can rejoice because they have the biggest selection of sake in North America.
+The atmosphere is such a vibe, and if you’re looking to keep the party going, ask your waiter about Akai.
+They will put you in the list for the night where the best cocktails are waiting for you.

 What to order: 24 Carat Roll, Blake Roll, Wasabi Mashed Potatoes